derbartigelady/Tac/README.md

-Hello, here is a watchface for Outdoor/Mil use.
+Hello, here is a Garmin watchface for Outdoor/Mil use.

 ![Tac_preview](https://github.com/user-attachments/assets/27d953a2-85c1-4aee-87ba-af0ec6cae8e4)